ExpressLRS/Docs/docs/quick-start/transmitters/tx-es24tx.md

 ![Setup-Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-hardware/master/img/quick-start.png)

 !!! note
     This guide applies to all of the following HappyModel TX modules: ES24TX, ES24TX Lite, ES24TX Iron Man, ES24TX Slim Pro and ES24TX Pro Micro.
 Any module with "Pro" in the name uses the `_Pro_Series` target.
+Some Pro Series targets may come unflashed, which requires [USB Flashing](#flashing-via-usbuart).

 ## Flashing via Wifi